The Max Planck Institute for Multidisciplinary Sciences

 We are guided by the conviction that great scientific discoveries can be achieved when scientists from different disciplines and research cultures - such as physics, chemistry and biology - work together and exchange ideas in an unbiased way.

-This is one of the reasons why scientific breakthroughs have been achieved at our institute time and again, such as relaxation methods that allow extremely fast reactions to be measured (Nobel Prize to physical chemist Manfred Eigen 1967), the patch-clamp method for measuring ionic currents on cell membranes (Nobel Prize to physicist Erwin Neher and physician Bert Sakmann 1991), microscopy on the nanometer scale, which allows resolution down to a few nanometers (Nobel Prize to physicist Stefan W. Hell 2014) as well as nuclear magnetic resonance, nuclear magnetic resonance spectroscopy, optical spectroscopy or computer simulations.
+This is one of the reasons why scientific breakthroughs have been achieved at our institute time and again, such as relaxation methods that allow extremely fast reactions to be measured (Nobel Prize to physical chemist Manfred Eigen 1967), the patch-clamp method for measuring ionic currents on cell membranes (Nobel Prize to physicist Erwin Neher and physician Bert Sakmann 1991), and microscopy on the nanometer scale, which allows resolution down to a few nanometers (Nobel Prize to physicist Stefan W. Hell 2014).

 Learn more about our research here.